HMS Reindeer (1804)

-HMS Reindeer (also Rein Deer) was a Royal Navy 18-gun of the Royal Navy, built by Samuel & Daniel Brent at Rotherhithe and was launched in 1804.
+HMS Reindeer was an 18-gun of the Royal Navy, built by Samuel & Daniel Brent at Rotherhithe and was launched in 1804.
 She was built of fir, which made for more rapid construction at the expense of durability.
 Reindeer fought in the Napoleonic Wars before succumbing in 1814 to the guns of during the War of 1812.

 Caribbean

 In September 1804 Commander John Fyffe commissioned Reindeer and on 21 November sailed for the Jamaica station, of which Rear-Admiral Dacres was the C-in-C. On 7 March 1805 she and captured the Spanish privateer schooner Santa Rosalía Golondrina after a chase of over five hours.
 During the chase the Spaniard threw her three guns − one 8-pounder and two 4-pounders - overboard.
 She was under the command of Francisco de Naras and had a crew of 57 men.
 The privateer had left Caliodam in Cuba the previous day for a fourteen-day cruise but had taken no prizes.
 Fyffe sent her in to Port Royal with Hunter.

 Then, on 13 September Reindeer captured the French privateer Renommée, of two 6-pounder guns.
 Reindeers crew had had to labour at the sweeps for some six hours under a hot sun before they were able to reach their quarry.
 Renommée had a crew of 40 men and was most recently out of Baracoa.
 On this cruise she had taken no prizes.